C-D-Lewis/dash-api/README.md

 ## Available Data

 The table below details all the data items currently available via the Dash API.
-See the information below to learn how to read the received data.
+See the information below the table to learn how to read the received data.

 | Name | ResultValue Type | Example Value | Added In Version |
 |------|------------------|---------------|------------------|